evagunawan/nf-core-practice/README.md

 For further information or help, don't hesitate to get in touch on the [Slack `#practice` channel](https://nfcore.slack.com/channels/practice) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations

+perhaps one day, but not for this practice session!

 <!-- TODO nf-core: Add citation for pipeline after first release.
 Uncomment lines below and update Zenodo doi and badge at the top of this file. -->
 <!-- If you use nf-core/practice for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) -->